 In 2021 Big Space released their follow-up record In Relation To.
 It was recorded live-in-studio with no overdubs to capture the interplay between the three musicians, and mastered by Nate Wood of the jazz fusion band Kneebody.
 In Relation To received favourable reviews from both jazz and alternative media in Canada and abroad, with the UK’s Jazz Journal praising it as “a brilliantly original album” and DOMINIONATED calling it “a dizzying jazz-rock journey”.

 "In Relation To" won an ECMA award for Jazz Recording of the Year.
 In 2022, band was honoured to receive the Gerry Porter Award for Creative Improvised Music at Sound Symposium XX.
 Big Space was also nominated for MusicNL 2022 Instrumental Artist of the Year, and was a showcasing artist at MusicNL's 2022 Music Celebration Week.

-Big Space is a cross-genre band that blends jazz with post-rock, math rock, progressive rock and other styles.
+Big Space is a genre-bending band that blends jazz improvisation with rock instrumentation, incorporating the sounds of instrumental post-rock.
 Guitarist Grant King is a graduate of Berklee College of Music and the Longy School of Music, who also studied privately for years with the late jazz educator Charlie Banacos.
 Bassist Ian Murphy is a longtime musical collaborator of Grant's, while drummer Ashley Chalmers also studied jazz at St. FX in Nova Scotia.

 From the band's beginning, improvisation has been a cornerstone of their sound.
-Through many live shows in the 8 years they've been together Big Space has developed their own improvisational language and an ability to seemingly read each other's minds.
-Their energetic shows are propelled by technically impressive playing and compositions, imaginative improvisations, and spacey sound experiments.
+Through many live shows in the 9 years they've been together Big Space has developed their own improvisational language and an ability to seemingly read each other's minds.
+Their energetic shows are propelled by technically impressive playing and compositions, imaginative improvisations, and immersive sound experiments.

 Click to View and Download